rust-lang/book/src/ch11-01-writing-tests.md

 You can also add a custom message to be printed with the failure message as optional arguments to the `assert!`, `assert_eq!`, and `assert_ne!` macros.
-Any arguments specified after the required arguments are passed along to the `format!` macro (discussed in Chapter 8 in the [“Concatenation with the `+` Operator or the `format!` Macro”][concatenation-with-the--operator-or-the-format-macro]<!-- ignore -->
-section), so you can pass a format string that contains `{}` placeholders and values to go in those placeholders.
+Any arguments specified after the required arguments are passed along to the `format!` macro (discussed in [“Concatenation with the `+` Operator or the `format!` Macro”][concatenation-with-the--operator-or-the-format-macro]<!-- ignore --> in Chapter 8), so you can pass a format string that contains `{}` placeholders and values to go in those placeholders.
 Custom messages are useful for documenting what an assertion means; when a test fails, you’ll have a better idea of what the problem is with the code.

 For example, let’s say we have a function that greets people by name and we want to test that the name we pass into the function appears in the output: